Part-time, online The Writer’s Studio — Online

-Your workshop group will meet twice a month via videoconference, typically on a Tuesday night, 6:30-9pm (PST).
+Your workshop group will meet twice a month via videoconference, typically on a Tuesday night, 6:30-9pm (PT).
 The day and time may change to accommodate the different time zones of participants.
-Unfortunately, we cannot guarantee the day/time will change, since it will depend on the where each student is located.
+Unfortunately, we cannot guarantee the day/time will change, since it will depend on where each student is located.
 Meeting times will be decided after the program starts and the groups have been set.

 During the program you will have three live one-on-one sessions with your mentor using the same videoconference system.
 The dates and times of the sessions will be set individually with your mentor.

 - Other live sessions

 We also offer live sessions with guest speakers, presenters and readers.
 Most live sessions will take place on Saturdays, 12-3pm (PT), and will be recorded so that if you cannot attend, you can watch the video later.
 For privacy reasons, however, workshops will not be recorded.

 You can view the specific dates/times of workshops and other live sessions on our calendar.

 NOTE ON TIMES OF LIVE SESSIONS: Our live sessions take place on weekday evenings and weekends at noon, Vancouver time.
 Please check the time difference in your region to ensure the timing works for you.